 We generally attempt to align our overall executive compensation with other publicly-traded peer companies who share similar characteristics.
 Because of our diversified product and service offerings, we believe our peer group includes a broad range of technology and growth companies with whom we compete for executive talent.
-Data on compensation practices at such companies has historically been gathered for us by our compensation consultant, Radford (an AON plc subsidiary), through searches of publicly available information, including subscription databases and SEC filings.
-We use such information primarily to help guide decisions on base salary, target bonuses and equity-based awards.

 The Compensation Committee has the authority to retain its own compensation consultant and to obtain advice and assistance from internal or external legal, accounting or other advisors as it sees fit.
-The Compensation Committee engaged an independent third-party compensation consultant, Radford, in 2018 to conduct a competitive peer group analysis of our current executive compensation program to provide us with insights and market data on executive and director compensation matters, both generally and within our industry.
-In 2018, Radford compared the salary, target cash incentives, and equity compensation of our executive officers against an identified peer group of publicly traded companies.
-As a result of its analysis, Radford made recommendations to the Compensation Committee that were intended to bring the compensation elements paid to our executive officers towards the median of the identified peer companies, which are specified in the table below.
-These peer group companies were selected by the Compensation Committee because they are in the scientific and technical instruments industry and are comparable to our size based on their market and revenue value.
-As of April 20, 2018, these peer group companies had a median market capitalization of approximately \$53.8 million, as compared to our market capitalization of approximately \$92.2 million.
+The Compensation Committee engaged an independent third-party compensation consultant, Compensation Strategies, Inc., in 2020 to conduct a competitive peer group analysis of our current executive compensation program to provide us with insights and market data on executive and director compensation matters, both generally and within our industry.
+In 2020, Compensation Strategies, Inc., compared the salary, target cash incentives, and equity compensation of our executive officers against an identified peer group of publicly traded companies.
+As a result of its analysis, Compensation Strategies, Inc., made recommendations to the Compensation Committee that were intended to bring the compensation elements paid to our executive officers towards the median of the identified peer companies, which are specified in the table below.
+These peer group companies were selected by the Compensation Committee because they are in the scientific and technical instruments industry and are comparable to our size based on their revenue and market value.